HadasaK1/DROP-DEEP/README.md

 1. The first step is to create the plink bed, bim, fam files, filter the samples and the SNPs according to your pre-processing parameters.
 Splite here your bed files to training and test files in order to train your NN.

-2. Create covariant matrix.
+2. Create covariant matrix and phenotype file.

-  	the covarient matrix has to be MinMax scaled.
+   The covarient matrix has to be MinMax scaled.
-   The two first columns has to be "FID' and "IID".
+   The two first columns of the covarient matrix and the phenotype file has to be "FID' and "IID".

 3. If you have large data frame, you have to split your data to chanks, and to load each time around 1000 samples:
     ```